 - Clean ditches of obstructions so they drain properly.

 - Eliminate any standing water that collects on your property.

 - Check trees for cavities that hold water and fill them with soil, gravel, or sand.

-- Remind or help neighbors to eliminate breeding.
+- Remind or help neighbors to eliminate breeding sites on their properties.

 Richland Public Health Mosquito Spraying Schedule

 All spraying will be conducted before dawn.
 This schedule is subject to change.
 Any schedule changes will be posted on the Richland Public Health social media and/or website.

 Richland Public Health will be conducting mosquito spraying, weather permitting, at the following locations August 22 – September 2, 2022: